uia4w/web-template-rest/README.md

 ```

 ### Create New Web Service
+Suppose there is a web service about `user` information:
-* COPY, PASTE one template and RENAME to your service name.
+* COPY, PASTE one template and RENAME to __UserWebService__.
 * Modify __this.url__ in the file to actual endpoint.
 * Add new methods based on your API.
 * Test.